 It weighs less than 2 pounds (850 grams), and yet it allows you to carry up to 30 pounds (13.6 kg) of stuff.
 This is pretty remarkable for a backpack without an internal frame.

-Note, there is a new version available now, introduced in 2017.
-See more below.
+Note, there is a new version available now, see more below.

 Construction and materials